 OTA75\Sch3\Para9(5) imposes a time limit for making such an election.
 The limit is 3 months after the end of the relevant chargeable period with an extended time limit for the first four chargeable periods.
 Up to and including 1982, the 3 months time limit was consistent with the period within which assessments to petroleum revenue tax were made.
 FA82\Sch9\Para19 changed the due date, and as a result assessments are normally made 5 months after the end of the chargeable period.
 By concession, the time limit for making an election to spread expenditure has also been extended from 3 months to 5 months.

+Top of page

 Tariff Receipts Allowance in respect of Foreign “User” Fields

 See OT13550